-Denote the complementary probability, that a latent vector element is equal to 0, by $q_*=1-p_*$.
 The PDP base distribution is the $n$-fold product measure of this Bernoulli distribution.
+We denote by $q_*=1-p_*$ the prior probability of a latent vector element being 0.

 The PDP allocations and mixture assumptions (\ref{v}) and (\ref{G}) for the latent vectors induce a nested clustering of the $np$ covariates.
 Unlike the clustering approaches for continuous covariates proposed by \cite{Fraley_Raftery_2002}, \cite{Quintana_2006} and \cite{Freudenberg_etal_2010}, we do not assume that it is possible to \textit{globally} reshuffle the rows and columns of the data matrix to reveal a clustering pattern.
-Instead, somewhat similarly to the nonparametric Bayesian local clustering (NoB-LoC) approach of \cite{Lee_Muller_Ji_2013}, we cluster the covariates locally using two sets of mixture models \citep{Hartigan_1990,Barry_Hartigan_1993,Crowley_1997}.
-However, there are significant differences, in that our approach is primarily suited to binary rather than continuous covariates.
+Instead, somewhat similar to the nonparametric Bayesian local clustering (NoB-LoC) approach of \cite{Lee_Muller_Ji_2013}, we cluster the covariates locally using two sets of mixture models \citep{Hartigan_1990,Barry_Hartigan_1993,Crowley_1997}.
+However, there are significant differences in that our approach is primarily suited for binary rather than continuous covariates.
 Furthermore, NoB-LoC relies solely on two sets of Dirichlet processes, whereas BaCon relies on Bernoulli mixtures nested within a~PDP.

 \paragraph{Relating the covariates to the latent clusters} Let the $j$th covariate be allocated to the $k$th cluster, so that $c_j=k$.
-The individual elements of column vector $\boldsymbol{x}_j$ arise as possibly corrupted versions of the $k$th latent vector's elements, with a high probability of non-contamination, i.e., $x_{ij}=v_{ik}$.
-This results in similar patterns of the covariates that belong to a cluster.
+As mentioned, the individual elements of column vector $\boldsymbol{x}_j$ arise as possibly corrupted versions of the $k$th latent vector's elements with a high probability of non-contamination (i.e., $x_{ij}=v_{ik}$).
+This results in similar patterns of covariates belonging to a cluster.
 Conditional on latent vector element $v_{ik}=s$ $\in\{0,1\}$, covariate $x_{ij}$ has the distribution